 Growing in the moral wound inflicted in our subconscious like mold spores in a dark basement, religious beliefs — especially beliefs like the need for a “savior” who’s own suffering saves us from the eternal tortures that sinners are born deserving of — often derive their power over us by first colonizing the more emotional parts of our brain.
 Doing so exploits the emotional vulnerabilities of our brain decades before the rational defense areas of our brain can fully develop, and with it, critical thinking.
 Like missionaries preceding a military into a foreign land, those beliefs are often sown into our subconscious when we believe in anything, like Santa Clause and the tooth fairy.
 Just like a lie, once a “belief” is installed and accepted as “true,” it operates as a bias-filter that colors our perception and determines what we define as “true” or false.
 Just imagine your spouse refusing to buy Christmas presents for your children because he chooses to “believe” Santa Claus is real, or refusing to take a child to the dentist because they claim “the tooth fairy will fix it.”
 This is the basis of why all magic, hypnosis, and fortune telling can seem so real, and “true.”
 It is also why fictional stories or movies can provoke real emotional responses.
 And for children, their response is what makes it hard for them believe a fictional story isn’t true; creating a potential feedback loop in which the greater their emotional response, the truer the story is felt to be.

 This is how a “belief” becomes truth, because of what it means to us.
 Perception is real, even if it isn’t true.
 If you “believe” the world is a wonderful place filled with awesome opportunities, even if it ain’t, then that is exactly what you’ll see.
 But if you believe the world is filled with trouble, danger, and treachery, that’s also what you’ll see, even if it isn’t.
 Religions tend to foster a dependence upon a brand of “God” by always proclaiming the “wisdom” to see both ourselves and the world as the latter, from which only our herd or “hive” can “save” us through conformity to its dictates and dogmas.
 Such salvation, however, requires a “savior” from God.
-Enter the Donald, the Word (of Deception) made flesh.
+Enter the Donald, the Word (of Deception, and Fear) made flesh.

 VI.
 Scapegoats: Flowers in the Mind-Fields of Fear

-In America, there was more than one way to label and hunt down someone of being a “witch” in the years following World War II.
+In America, there was more than one way to use fear to justify labeling and hunting down someone of being a “witch” in the years following World War II.
 One form was CONINTELPRO.
 A counter-intelligence operation conducted by the FBI from 1956 to 1971, it was a covert operation, and often used extralegal means to criminalize various forms of political struggle and derail several social movements, such as those for civil rights.
 As the Church Committee investigations put it in 1975: “Many of the techniques used would be intolerable in a democratic society even if all of the targets had been involved in violent activity, but COINTELPRO went far beyond that.…The Bureau conducted a sophisticated vigilante operation aimed squarely at preventing the exercise of First Amendment rights of speech and association, on the theory that preventing the growth of dangerous groups and the propagation of dangerous ideas was necessary to protect (what Conservative elites wanted for) America.”

-The public face of this covert operation was McCarthyism, also known as the Second Red Scare.
+The public face of fear of this covert operation was McCarthyism, also known as the Second Red Scare.
 Based on right-wing Republican senator Joe McCarthy, McCarthyism was the political repression and persecution of left-wing individuals and a campaign fomenting fears of communist and Soviet influence on American institutions and of Soviet espionage in the United States during the late 1940s through the 1950s.

 In 1951, FBI Director J. Edgar Hoover used the Red Scare also to start a “War of Gays.”
 Calling them “sexual deviates,” his goal was to identify every gay and suspected gay person working for the federal government.
 Why?
 Because, Christianity having conditioned people to see it as a shameful and sinful thing, if you were gay, you were that much more likely to be anti-American, and more easily blackmailed by Communists.
 Why did Hoover fear this could happen?
 Because he was also a “sexual deviant.”

 Nowadays, “witch” is often a label applied to anyone seeking equal rights by those who feel “religious freedom” grants them special rights .
 It’s applied, for example, to any independent minded women who thinks she deserves to have as much right to control her own body as some men feel they deserve to have over their guns.
 But we don’t use that word as much anymore.
-Instead, feminists, socialists, Leftists, and other “evil people” are now being labeled pejoratively as “woke.”
-Like a dog whistle for virtue signaling their own ‘woke’ political identity to each other, the label is cast like a stone by those who seek to impose their “religious freedom” on anyone who has different “beliefs” from them, like trans people.
-Doing so allows the former to practice what they accuse the latter of preaching.
-The same Christian Conservatives who think morality requires teaching the Bible in public schools and obsess about protecting girls in sports from transgendered people, for example, oppose teaching about how that same Bible was used to moralize American slavery and genocide, as well as the anthropological and biological reality of transgenderism, and oppose gun controls for protecting children in classrooms.
-Indeed, like Musk, many who condemn transgenderism, in a species said to be “intelligently designed” with a mixture of both male and female chromosomes, openly champion transhumanism, where humans should merge themselves with their machines and technology.
+Instead, feminists, socialists, Leftists, and other “evil people” we should “fear” are now being labeled pejoratively as “woke.”
+Like a dog whistle for virtue signaling their own ‘woke’ political identity to each other, Conservatives have even appropriated the “woke” label as “taking the Red Pill.”

 “Moreover, all the great statesmen of every age and every country, including the most absolute despots, have regarded the popular imagination as the basis of their power, and they have never attempted to govern in opposition to it.
 “It was by becoming a Catholic,” said Napoleon to the Council of State, “that I terminated the Vendéen war.
 By becoming a Muslim that I obtained a footing in Egypt.
 By becoming an Ultramontane that I won over the Italian priests, and had I to govern a nation of Jews I would rebuild Solomon’s temple.”
 Never perhaps since Alexander and Caesar has any great man better understood how the imagination of the crowd should be impressed.”